flareriderdash/RaspPi3-router-webserver/README.md

 on some resultions due to my incompetence to make the resulting "ping test text" bigger without it overflowing the header portion of the website

-Webiste uses http and has no certifercate verification. although, I didn't expect you to use it on a typical laptop ;)
+Webiste uses http and has no certifercate verification and there is a php injection in the password enter boxes. although, I didn't expect you to use it on a typical webserver ;)

 The wifi scaning portion I had to make a bit janky with the systemctl service as there was no other reliable way I could find to make it so I could initiate the scaning process from the php code. so I made it two parts.
 The website.
 And the